cloud-whisperer/mini-projects/aws-eventbridge-lambda/README.md

 ## 💡 Key Learnings & Outcomes

-<br>⚡ - Understood the core mechanics of AWS SNS and its integration with Lambda
+⚡ - Understood the core mechanics of AWS SNS and its integration with Lambda
 <br>📨 - Learned how SNS topic subscriptions work and the importance of confirmation emails
 <br>🔗 - Strengthened familiarity with event-driven architectures and decoupled service communication
 <br>🛠️ - Practiced building serverless functions to support lightweight automation use cases